 The concept behind my "Off The Cuff" project was rooted in the desire to aquire a deeper understanding of photography.
 I wanted to abandon my full auto comfort zone and experiment with manual camera settings.
 I wanted to wrap my head around manual settings and better understand how ISO, shutter speed and aperture all work together to form the "Exposure Triangle".

+The phrase "Off The Cuff Photography— Taking It To The Streets" is broad in its definition— in some instances the streets are nothing more than boot worn paths.
+Another goal of the project was to "Land in a Spot and FIND the Shot".
+Potential compositions are all around us and one must train their eyes to see the possibilities.
 Several aspects culminate into what I consider the art of photography.
-At the mechanical end of the spectrum there's a virtual smorgasbord of cameras to choose from.
-Everything from simple film and digital point and shoot cameras to more sophisticated point and shoot options, onto more advanced interchangeable lens bodies known as (D)SLR models.
-In recent years mirrorless cameras have entered the market allowing manufacturers to scale down the physical size of their camera bodies.
+At the mechanical end of the spectrum there's a virtual smorgasbord of camera brands and models to choose from.
+Everything from simple film or digital point and shoot cameras to more sophisticated point and shoot options, onto the more advanced interchangeable lens bodies known as (D)SLR models.
+Mirrorless cameras have entered the scene in recent years allowing manufacturers to scale down the physical size of their camera bodies.

 The primary purpose of a camera is to capture a moment in time on film or a digital media.
 At the heart of photography lies something deeper than just the mechanics of an impressive camera body.
 The life pulse of a photographer is visualization— determining the best method to capture a moment in time.
 It's about how you see your surroundings.
 That's what separates a composition from a snapshot.
 Exceptional images often lurk amongst the mundane, usually going unnoticed unless you've learned to SEE as a photographer.